Create a Path with the Draw Tool

 The Custom profile allows variable width strokes.
 It can be used with both Pencil and Brush tools.
 The Brush tool changes the stroke width depending on the direction of the path.
 The Pencil tool can produce lines with variable width if you select a non-uniform profile in the Stroke settings.

-The Pressure profile lets you control the Stroke width using Apple Pencil, which has a pressure sensor.
+The Pressure profile lets you control the Stroke width using an Apple Pencil, which has a pressure sensor.
 The more pressure you apply, the thicker the stroke becomes.
 It doesn't support Brush strokes.

 The Width parameter defines the maximum stroke width.
 It mirrors the Width parameter for a stroke in the Appearance panel.